StuartMacKay/cookiecutter-django-site/README.rst

         * `pycharm`_
         * other

+        PyCharm is configured with targets for running the site, celery and celery beat.
+        You will need to install a plugin for .env files.

     * - code_checker
       - flake8
       - Tools for checking code quality.
 The list of choices includes: